Siniša Ljepojević

 Siniša Ljepojević (Синиша Љепојевић; born 1956) is a Serbian journalist and politician.
-He has served in the Serbian parliament since 2024 as a member of the We – Voice from the People (MI–GIN) political organization.
+He has served in the Serbian parliament since 2024, initially as a member of the We – Voice from the People (MI–GIN) political organization and later as an independent.

 Private career

 Ljepojević was born in Gerzovo in the Mrkonjić Grad municipality, in what was then the People's Republic of Bosnia and Herzegovina in Federal People's Republic of Yugoslavia.
 He was employed by the Tanjug news agency for several years as a journalist and correspondent based in London.

 He has written several articles for Serbia's Novi Standard newspaper in recent years.
 Among other things, he has supported Brexit, defended Boris Johnson at the time of the 2019 United Kingdom general election as a champion of "the people" against "the elites," described the global response to the COVID-19 pandemic as "primarily a political project of the globalist elite" and an effort to destroy the independence of nation-states, referred to Elizabeth II as having been the last remaining symbol of Britain's lost greatness (while implying that she may have died from a COVID-19 booster short), described Serbia's acceptance of the 2023 Ohrid Agreement as capitulation to external powers and evidence of the country's political collapse, and castigated Keir Starmer's government for cutting benefits to the elderly while pledging military support for Ukraine.

 Shortly before the Russian invasion of Ukraine in February 2022, Ljepojević said that the growing military tensions in Europe were due in large part to "Washington's efforts to re-colonize and control the European continent" and the crisis could be an impetus for the western powers to bring Bosnia and Herzegovina into the North Atlantic Treaty Organization (NATO) as a means of eliminating the influence of Russia and China in the country.

 Ljepojević lives in the Belgrade municipality of Palilula.